How to Create a Project Management Timeline in 8 Easy Steps

 Now that you’ve got a clear overview of your project goals, milestones, and timeframe, it’s time to create a project timeline.
 Multiple tools can help you come up with an actionable project plan.
 Think twice before you download an Excel project template.
 These free templates might be easy-to-use, but lack the flexibility needed to plan more complex projects.

 Tip: Consider how you’re going to report on your project progress and make sure your timeline facilitates the analysis process.

 Step 6.
 Review your timeline with all stakeholders

 Before you finalize your project timeline, take an extra step that will pay off in the future – review the project plan with your team and clients.

 Start with your team.
-Ask everyone to take a look at your roadmap and check whether all the important milestones are present.
+Ask everyone to take a look at your roadmap and check whether all the critical milestones are present.
 Encourage people to speak up if they notice something questionable or consider your timeframe too packed.
 It’s better to set things straight before starting the project, not a couple of weeks into the progress.

 Don’t forget to ask for your client’s approval.
 You don’t need to show them the entire project timeline, but ask them to confirm some of the milestones and delivery dates.
 Explain why each delivery or approval date was set for a specific time, and ensure that all your accounts are happy with their project’s timelines.

 Tip: Leave a few unscheduled days between each milestone to catch up with potentially passing deadlines.

 Step 7.
 Get to work!